vue-electron/vuex-electron/README.md

 ### IMPORTANT

-For proper working of such package, you shouldn't use `store.commit` outside of actions.
+> For proper working of such package, you shouldn't use `store.commit` outside of actions.

+### Options

 Available options for `createPersistedState()`